khaeru/genno/doc/config.rst

   ``quantity:`` (required)
      Key for the input quantity.
-     :meth:`.add_combination` infers the proper dimensionality from the dimensions of `key` plus dimension to `select` on.
+     The final dimensionality is inferred from the dimensions of `key` plus dimension to `select` on.
   ``select:`` (:class:`dict`, optional)
      Selectors to be applied to the input quantity.
      Keys are dimensions; values are either single labels, or lists of labels.